 Kneading by hand will take around 15-20 minutes.
 It will take a little less time if you use a stand mixer.

-Gluten also creates a great bread-like texture that provides a chewy texture combined with a crunchy crust.
+Gluten also creates a great bread-like texture that provides a chewy texture and crunchy crust.

 Without gluten formation, the pizza crust wouldn’t become crispy as the gluten begins to cook and harden.

 This is even more apparent when using specialized pizza flour.

 The size of the holes in the crust depends partly on how strong the gluten network becomes when mixing everything.

 - A more robust gluten network holds the bubbles in tighter, so they don’t get as big.

 - A looser gluten network lets the bubbles swell up like balloons throughout the dough.

 To generate those wonderful air bubbles in the cornicione, you’ll need long, gradual slow fermentation, proofing, and gluten formation.
 It takes 8 to 24 hours for a Neapolitan pizza to rise.

 However, employing a technique known as cold fermentation, you may experiment with even extended fermentation durations, which can further enhance the flavor of your crust.